Columbia Records: 1950s

 In 1954, Columbia embraced small-group modern jazz by signing of the Dave Brubeck Quartet, which resulted in the release of the on-location, best-selling jazz album (up to this time), Jazz Goes to College.
 Contemporaneously with Columbia's first release of modern jazz by a small group, which was also the Brubeck Quartet's debut on the label, was a Time magazine cover story on the phenomenon of Brubeck's success on college campuses.
 The humble Dave Brubeck demurred, saying that the second Time cover story on a jazz musician (the first featured Louis Armstrong's picture) had been earned by Duke Ellington, not himself.
 Within two years Ellington's picture would appear on the cover of Time, following his success at the 1956 Newport Jazz Festival.
 Ellington at Newport, recorded on Columbia, was also the bandleader-composer-pianist's best-selling album.
 Moreover, this exclusive trinity of jazz giants featured on the cover of Time magazine were all Columbia artists.
 (In the early 1960s Columbia jazz artist Thelonious Monk would be afforded the same honor.)

 Columbia changed distributors in Australia and New Zealand in 1956, when the Australian Record Company picked up distribution of U.S. Columbia product to replace the Capitol Records product which ARC lost when EMI bought Capitol.
-As EMI owned the Columbia trademark at that time, the U.S. Columbia material was issued in Australia and New Zealand on the CBS Coronet label.
+As EMI owned the Columbia trademark at that time, the U.S. Columbia material was issued in Australia and New Zealand on the Coronet Records label.

-In the same year, former Columbia A&R manager Goddard Lieberson was promoted to President of the entire CBS recording division, which included Columbia and Epic, and the company's various international divisions and licensees.
+In the same year, former Columbia A&R manager Goddard Lieberson was promoted to president of the entire CBS recording division, which included Columbia and Epic, and the company's various international divisions and licensees.
 Under his leadership the corporation's music division soon overtook RCA Victor as the top recording company in the world, with a roster of artists and a catalogue of popular, jazz, classical and stage and screen soundtrack titles.
 Lieberson, who had joined Columbia as an A&R manager in 1938, oversaw the release of many successful albums and singles, and championing prestige releases that sold relatively poorly, and even some titles that had limited appeal, such as complete editions of the works of Arnold Schoenberg and Anton von Webern.
 One of his first major successes was the original Broadway cast album of My Fair Lady, which sold over 5 million copies worldwide in 1957, becoming the most successful LP ever released up to that time.
-Lieberson also convinced long-serving CBS President William S. Paley to become the sole backer of the original Broadway production, a $500,000 investment which subsequently earned the company some $32 million in profits.
+Lieberson also convinced long-serving CBS president William S. Paley to become the sole backer of the original Broadway production, a $500,000 investment which subsequently earned the company some $32 million in profits.